HarukaYamamoto0/HarukaYamamoto0/README.md

 - [x] Reformulate the Readmes of all my projects (in progress)
 - [x] Linko, a link shortener app
-- [ ] A functional model of Infisical
-- [ ] A cloud-based .env file manager
 - [ ] Return to Locart development
 - [ ] Jesterly, Meme bot for discord
 - [ ] an app like TikTok, but for memes, which will share the same system as Jesterly